 Regulatory gaps are defined as follows: "The situation in which existing legal rules lack sufficient grounds for providing a conclusive answer in a legal case [...].
-No available correct answer guides the decision."5 if any of the following conditions is met: ...
+No available correct answer guides the decision."

 A gap can occur if there are conflicting rules (for this alternative see 1.2.1 above) or because the law is open-textured.